-Rather than going with a traditional door on a hinge that will take up room when opened, why not opt for a door that slides side to side.
-Simple to install yourself and will stay parallel on the wall saving more space.
+Rather than going with a traditional door on a hinge, why not opt for a door that slides side to side?
+Simple to install yourself and will stay parallel to the wall, will allow you to make more of your space.

 36. Themed Accessories

 For those who have a smaller budget or who aren't ready to completely renovate, accessories can do wonders for compact spaces, specifically when choosing a theme.
 This will help in choosing and shopping for lighting, mirrors and small furnishings that will instantly transform the space.

 Oddly shaped bathrooms can be slightly more challenging, but you can make the most of them by adding small storage features for your toiletries and accessories, or simple ornaments to add character to the room.

 Art is being used more frequently in bathrooms nowadays, and they help to introduce a pop of colour.